dusk-network/dusk-protocol/consensus/reduction/README.md

 # Reduction Phase
-In the Reduction phase, the *candidate* block produced in the [Attestation](../attestation/) phase is validated by a subset of [Provisioners](../README.md#participants), who verify the block and cast a vote in favor or against it.
+In the Reduction phase, the *candidate* block produced in the [Attestation](../attestation/) phase is validated by a subset of [provisioner](../README.md#participants), who verify the block and cast a vote in favor or against it.
 The phase is divided into two steps, each of which has a committee (using [*Deterministic Sortition*][ds]) vote on the validity of the block.
-If the votes of both committees reach a quorum, an $Agreement$ message broadcasted, which contains the (quorum) votes of both committees.
+If the votes of both committees reach a quorum, an $\mathsf{Agreement}$ message broadcasted, which contains the (quorum) votes of both committees.

 ## Step Overview
 In each reduction step, selected committee members cast votes on the candidate block, if any.
 A vote can be either the candidate's hash, to vote in favor, or $NIL$ to vote against.
-Votes are propagated through the network via $Reduction$ messages, and collected by other nodes, which accumulate them until a *quorum* is reached.
+Votes are propagated through the network via $\mathsf{Reduction}$ messages, and collected by other nodes, which accumulate them until a *quorum* is reached.

 When a quorum of votes is reached, a $StepVotes$ structure is produced, containing all (and only[^1]) the quorum votes aggregated, along with a bitset of the voters with respect to the [Voting Committee](../sortition/README.md#voting-committees).

-If a quorum is reached in both steps, an $Agreement$ message is produced with the $StepVotes$ structures of both steps.
+If a quorum is reached in both steps, an $\mathsf{Agreement}$ message is produced with the $StepVotes$ structures of both steps.
 This message is passed to the Agreement process, which is responsible for its propagation in the network.

 If any of the two steps produces a $NIL$ result, the Reduction phase will fail and a new iteration will start (i.e., a new Attestation phase will commence).
 <!-- Currently, if the first step produces $NIL$, nodes still execute the second step.